sophiaponte/prefect-legacy/docs/core/concepts/results.md

 1. Alternatively, you can set a Task-level result.
 This is achieved using the `result` keyword argument at Task initialization (or in the `@task` decorator).
 If you provide a result here, it will _always_ be used if the _output_ of this Task needs to be cached for any reason whatsoever.

 ::: tip The Hierarchy
 Task-level results will _always_ be used over flow-level results.
-Neither will be used if a task's `checkpoint` kwarg is set to `False`, or the global `prefect.config.tasks.checkpointing` value is set to `False`.
+Neither will be used if a task's `checkpoint` kwarg is set to `False`, or the global `prefectlegacy.config.tasks.checkpointing` value is set to `False`.
 :::

-::: warning `Results` are always attached to their task's outputs For example, suppose task A is configured to use result A, and task B to use result B, and that A passes data downstream to B. If B fails and requests a retry, it needs to cache its inputs, one of which came from A. If you are using Cloud, [Cloud will use results to persist the input cache](https://docs.prefect.io/orchestration/faq/dataflow.html#when-is-data-persisted), and since the data is from task A it will use the result configured on A.
+::: warning `Results` are always attached to their task's outputs For example, suppose task A is configured to use result A, and task B to use result B, and that A passes data downstream to B. If B fails and requests a retry, it needs to cache its inputs, one of which came from A. If you are using Cloud, [Cloud will use results to persist the input cache](https://docs.prefectlegacy.io/orchestration/faq/dataflow.html#when-is-data-persisted), and since the data is from task A it will use the result configured on A.
 :::

 ::: warning Parameters are different